tomlyscan/inet/showcases/wireless/analogmodel/doc/index.rst

 .. **TODO** also set centerfrequency bandwidth with parameters

-The scalar model is more realistic than unit disk, but also requires more computing power.
+The scalar model is more realistic than unit disk, but also more computationally intensive.
 It can't simulate partially overlapping spectrums, only completely overlapping or not overlapping at all.
-It can also be used when power level, attenuation, path and obstacle loss, snir, and realistic error modeling is needed.
+It should be used when power level, attenuation, path and obstacle loss, snir, and realistic error modeling is needed.

-**TODO** redundancy
+.. **TODO** redundancy

+**TODO** more computing power -> something else

-Note that in showcases and tutorials, the scalar model is the most commonly used, it's a kind of arbitrary default.
-It represents signal power, attenuation, frequency bands/channels, and SNIR pretty realistically, but it's not very complex.
+.. note:: In showcases and tutorials, the scalar model is the most commonly used, it's a kind of arbitrary default.
 When a less complex model is adequate in a showcase or tutorial, the unit disk model is used; when a more complex one is needed, the dimensional is used. **TODO**

 ..
 When a less complex model is adequate in a showcase or tutorial, the unit disk model is used; when a more complex one is needed, the dimensional is used. **TODO**